EU moves closer to full recognition of Syria opposition

 "We think it will be an important means to promote the process of erosion in the regime of Assad."

-Recent steps towards full recognition show how the formation of a united Syrian opposition has galvanized overseas support for the rebels.
+Recent steps towards full recognition show how the formation of a united Syrian opposition has galvanised overseas support for the rebels.

 Mouaz Alkhatib, a popular Damascene preacher, was in Brussels ahead of the Friends of Syria meeting scheduled for Wednesday in the Moroccan city of Marrakesh.